Evanik-KE/project-2/README.md

 Experience the LensCraft locally, follow these steps:
 Clone the Repository using:
 git clone https://github.com/Evanik-KE/project-2.git

 cd project-2

 Open the Project:
 After cloning the repository, open using VS code and use Live Server

-Open in Browser:
+Open in Browser
-Once the local server is running, open your web browser and navigate to http://127.0.0.1:5500/index.html

 ## Live Site
-Check out the live version of the LensCraft [LensCraft](https://evanik-ke.github.io/project-2/)
+Check out the live version of the LensCraft- [LensCraft](https://evanik-ke.github.io/project-2/)